 I left Nokia in 2001, ie almost a decade before Elop came to town.
 I moved here to Asia, so I haven’t even been in Finland when he arrived.
 I have never met the man.
 As to ‘being fired’ or ‘bearing a grudge’ or being disgruntled in some way – again, nothing could be further from the truth.”

 It seems the guy has epic skills on creating half-truths. “know Nokia very deeply” indeed.
+And while Tomi has repeatedly pointed out that he has not worked outside Networks, he now suddenly has a history in Nokia HQ?
+Go figure.

 Of course this is the time to ask that does this info explain why Tomi is so hostile towards Nokia?
 It is true that this does not explain it.
 But let’s assume I happened to be in contact with people who have worked with Tomi Ahonen in the past. bearing grudge or not, they would happen to know that Tomi Ahonen hates Microsoft & Windows, has trouble admitting his own mistakes and show stubborness described as “when he gets an idea, he will push for it to the very end, ignoring all disagreeing voices and – sometimes – also reason.”